Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

-ttt_oldman_spawn_weight                     1       // The weight assigned to spawning the old man ttt_killer_spawn_weight                     1       // The weight assigned to spawning the killer ttt_zombie_spawn_weight                     1       // The weight assigned to spawning the zombie
+ttt_oldman_spawn_weight                     1       // The weight assigned to spawning the old man ttt_killer_spawn_weight                     1       // The weight assigned to spawning the killer ttt_zombie_spawn_weight                     1       // The weight assigned to spawning the zombie ttt_madscientist_spawn_weight               1       // The weight assigned to spawning the madscientist
 // (Note: Each role is limited to one player per round.)

 // Individual Role Minimum Player Requirements